-- 5.1.
-The Council does not set the pay of individuals or groups of individuals by reference to a simple multiple of the pay of another individual or group.
+- 5.1 The Council does not set the pay of individuals or groups of individuals by reference to a simple multiple of the pay of another individual or group.
 The use of simple pay multiples cannot capture the complexities and dynamics of a highly varied workforce.
-The Council sets pay as outlined above by reference to the evaluated level of responsibilities of the post or at a rate determined by a national pay body. - 5.2.
-Although there is no requirement under the Localism Act, the Council has decided to publish its pay multiples to aid transparency and future benchmarking: - The multiple for 2020-21 between the lowest paid employee and the chief executive and head of paid service is a ratio of 1:9.6. - The multiple between the lowest paid employee and the median chief officer is a ratio of 1:5.9 - The multiple between the median pay and the chief executive and head of paid service's pay is a ratio of 1:5.8. - The multiple between the median pay and the average chief officers' pay is a ratio of 1:3.3 - 5.3.
-As part of its overall and ongoing monitoring of alignment with external pay, both within and outside the sector, the Council will use available benchmarking information as appropriate.
+The Council sets pay as outlined above by reference to the evaluated level of responsibilities of the post or at a rate determined by a national pay body. - 5.2 Guidance produced under section 40 of the Localism Act recommends that a pay multiple is included in these statements as a way of illustrating the Council's approach to pay dispersion and the Council has decided to publish its pay multiples to aid transparency and future benchmarking: - The multiple for 2021-22 between the lowest paid employee and the chief executive and head of paid service is a ratio of 1:9

-6. Non-permanent staffing resources
+- The multiple between the lowest paid employee and the median chief officer is a ratio of 1:59 - The multiple between the median pay and the chief executive and head of paid service's pay is a ratio of 1:35 - The multiple between the median pay and the average chief officers' pay is a ratio of 1:47 - 5.3 As part of its overall and ongoing monitoring of alignment with external pay, both within and outside the sector, the Council will use available benchmarking information as appropriate.

-6.1.
-To maintain flexibility in delivering services the Council supplements its employee workforce with workers who are not Council employees or on the Council payroll.
-This non-permanent resource includes consultants, who are procured under a Contract for (Consultancy) Services, and interims who are procured through the Councils managed service provider (the London Group Recruitment Partnership)
+6 Non-permanent staffing resources

-- or other approved third party providers including through the Council's neutral vendor framework. - 6.2.
-In managing its non-permanent staffing resource, the Council seeks to ensure that: the Council and the wider public sector achieve value for money; tax and national insurance liabilities are managed appropriately; and contractual relationships between the Council, workers and thirds parties are properly reflected.
-In this regard, it is the Council's policy not to engage directly with self-employed individuals, or wholly owned one person limited companies in all but the rarest of exceptions.
-Where such arrangements are used, the Council seeks to limit them to a maximum duration of 24 months. - 6.3.
-Where it is necessary to engage a worker at Tier 1 or Tier 2 temporarily as an interim or consultant, the remuneration paid to the individual will generally fall within the following rates.
+- 6.1 To maintain flexibility in delivering services the Council supplements its employee workforce with workers who are not Council employees or on the Council payroll.
+This non-permanent resource includes consultants, who are procured under a Contract for (Consultancy) Services, and interims who are procured through the Council's managed service provider (the London Group Recruitment Partnership) or other approved third party providers including through the Council's neutral vendor framework. - 6.2 In managing its non-permanent staffing resource, the Council seeks to ensure that: the Council and the wider public sector achieve value for money; tax and national insurance liabilities are managed appropriately; and contractual relationships between the Council, workers and third parties are properly reflected.
+In this regard, it is the Council's policy not to engage directly with self- employed individuals, or wholly owned one person limited companies in all but the rarest of exceptions.
+Where such arrangements are used, the Council seeks to limit them to a maximum duration of 24 months. - 6.3 Where it is necessary to engage a worker at Tier 1 or Tier 2 temporarily as an interim or consultant, the remuneration paid to the individual will generally fall within the following rates.
 The higher rates of pay, compared to those paid to directly employed staff, are in recompense of interims and consultants not receiving all of the same conditions of employment, most notably regarding leave, pension, redundancy and notice.

 Grade of post Day rate range £ (payable to the individual)

 Croydon Special Range £400 - £525

 Director £525 - £775

-Executive Director £775 - £900
+Corporate Director £775 - £900

 Chief Executive £1200 - £1500